mathworks/Simscape-Vehicle-Templates/Workflows/Reducer/FSAE/README_FSAE.md

 Copyright 2024 The MathWorks, Inc.

 ### **Release History**
+**v3.6  -- Nov 2024**
+1. Hardpoints in all suspensions can be tuned without recompiling (use Fast Restart).
+2. Added Suspension Tester App for sweeping and optimizing hardpoint locations.

 **v3.5  -- Nov 2024**  R2022a - R2024b
 1. Renamed suspension "PushUA" to "Pullrod".